mpostol/TP/ExDataManagement/DataStreams/README.md

 #### Standardization

 Extensible Markup Language (XML), is a standardized markup language designed to store and transport data.
 It provides a set of rules for encoding documents in a machine-readable format.
 XML standardization ensures consistency in data representation and interchange across different systems.

 Visit the `See also` section to get more details.

-### JavaScript Object Notation (JSON) TBD
+### JavaScript Object Notation (JSON)

 #### Introduction

-##### TBD
+JavaScript Object Notation (JSON), is a lightweight data interchange format.
+It is a text-based domain-specific language that is easy for humans to read and write, and for machines to parse and generate.
+JSON is often used to transmit data between a server and a web application, as well as for configuration files.
+It consists of key-value pairs and supports data types like strings, numbers, objects, arrays, booleans, and null.

 #### Visualization

-##### TBD
+Yes, JSON can be transformed into other text formats using a variety of programming languages employing additional libraries for parsing and then converting to different formats like CSV, XML, or others as needed.
+Languages like JavaScript can be also used for transforming JSON documents to other text formats.
+JavaScript has built-in functions for JSON manipulation, and you can use libraries or frameworks to convert JSON to various formats as needed.

 #### Validation